Welcome to the Precision CW Fistcheck help page.

 You can further see and adjust the Sound Input Level.
-You can either use a broadband sound input or select to apply a bandpass Input Filter and adjust the Bandpass Filter Frequency.
+You can either use a broadband sound input, which actually is limited to between 100 Hz and 4000 Hz, or select to apply a bandpass Input Filter and adjust the Bandpass Center Frequency.

 Your third choice is to use an actual Morse key connected to a serial interface COM port via a small and simple interface, described here.

 In this case you must also select the actual COM port to be used from the drop-down list of available COM ports.
-This list depends on your actual PC hardware and, as seen above, there may not be a COM port available at all.
+This list depends on your actual PC hardware and there may not be a COM port available at all.

-Most newer PCs don't have such a port any more, but there are external COM>USB converters that can be plugged into an USB input.
+Most newer PCs don't have such a port any more, but there are external COM-to-USB converters that can be plugged into an USB input.